 Reading waves takes practice, patience, and a good sense of humor.
 Some days, you’ll feel like a surf wizard.
 Other days, you’ll wipe out so spectacularly that tourists on the beach will clap or cringe.
 That’s surfing.

 Want to put these tips to the test?
-Join our surf camp in Bali—we’ll teach you everything from wave reading to perfecting your pop-up with daily surf video analysis of your waves.
+Join our Surf Camp in Bali.
+We’ll teach you everything from wave reading to perfecting your pop-up with daily surf video analysis of your waves.
 Plus, we promise plenty of wipeouts (and laughs) along the way.